 These three elements are very important for competitive advantage.
 There are many firms which focus on providing proper training, retention and recruitment process.
 For example, HSBC bank focus on retention on employees other than hiring new candidates as they the organization know that it will help in reducing the cost.
 HSBC maintains a strong relation ship with their employee so that they can understand the issues or problems which they face while performing their task (Strategic Hiring and Selection, 2005).
 They are very careful in selection process, if the candidates selected through recruitment process is not efficient enough then another selection process has to be conducted and for which the firm has to spent more and as result the experience increases.

 On the other hand, Goldman Sachs Group, Inc. should also focus on retention their employee as it is very helpful in reducing the cost.
 They should understand the issues or problems which the employee were facing and accordingly they should develop strategies which will retain employees.
 In addition to this, all the need and requirement should be satisfied so that employee can work with a free mind.
 Further, they should focus on providing training and development program to those employees who have to improve their skills.
-In order to provide training, management should analyse the employees individually so that all the areas which the employees lack can be determined and accordingly they can be given training.
+In order to provide training, marketing planning management should analyse the employees individually so that all the areas which the employees lack can be determined and accordingly they can be given training.
 According to the findings, Goldman Sachs Group, Inc. spent highly on providing training to their employees (Michalowitz, 2007).
 In order to make improvement they should try to identify the employees who really need training so that expenses for training which the firm spends can be reduced.
 This is possible if the organization analysis all the employee and should know what all skills or drawback they face or lack.